 These faux wood beams were hard to distinguish from the real thing, even at closer glance.
-The re-emerging trend of heavy beamed ceilings just got a lot easier to recreate when the heaviest pieces are made out of foam.
+Now recreated from foam, they are a re-emerging trend.

-One inexpensive product that my coworker and I both agreed needed to make an appearance in our homes … immediately, was this USB charger receptacle.
-At just $20 bucks a pop from a big box store, this simple outlet switchover would be cheaper than buying a new iPhone charger from the Apple store.
+One inexpensive product that needs to make an appearance in our homes … immediately, was this USB charger receptacle.
+At just $20 bucks a pop from a big box store, this simple outlet switch-over would be cheaper than buying a new iPhone charger from the Apple store.

 See the solar panels built into the awning?
 That was just one of many advances in technology for modular housing.

 Along with the BASF home, there were two other modular houses, one built by Palm Harbor Homes, GreenFab, the other by IronTown Homes.
-Gorgeous modular homes like these help the prefab and panelized construction industry shed the old “house trailer” mentality that has clouded their reputation for so long.
-Today’s modular construction is stylish, affordable and very green, making it a top choice for both urban and suburban housing markets across the country.
+Gorgeous modular homes like these help the prefab and panelized construction industry shed the old “house trailer” mentality.
+Today’s modular construction is stylish, affordable and very green.
+This is making it a top choice for both urban and suburban housing markets across the country.

 Manufactured, panelized and modular construction have all come a very long way in recent years, and the low production costs and quick construction speed are hard to ignore.
 As one presenter said, “If you’re not familiar with panelized housing, you better get cozy with it.
 It’s here to stay.”

 A peek behind the walls of this modular home revealed some interesting and non-traditional construction techniques.
 Exterior studs are set at 24″ on center instead of the traditional 16” OC.
-Roof trusses are centered directly over the studs to support the roof load.
+Roof trusses centered directly over the studs to support the roof load.
 This not only meets code (for most areas of the country) but saves time, money and building-material waste.
-Instead of the standard pink stuff, foam insulation is sprayed in between the studs, giving a value of R-24 in the exterior wall and an impressive R-48 in the ceiling for a 2×6 rafter.
+Instead of the standard pink stuff, foam insulation is sprayed in between the studs.
+This yields a value of R-24 in the exterior wall and an impressive R-48 in the ceiling for a 2×6 rafter.

 I’ll let you research and decide what your stance will be in the great green vs. VOC chemical off-gassing debates that are occurring over this new version of spray foam insulations.
 After the asbestos and formaldehyde spray foam debacles from the 1970s and beyond, I would hope that companies have learned from our forefather’s construction mistakes.
 But, considering BASF’s slogan is “A Chemical Company” – I’ll let you make your own judgments on whether it is something you want to live and breathe 24/7.